Port international de Port-au-Prince: History

-7.0 magnitude 2010 earthquake
+2010 earthquake

 On 12 January 2010, a 7.0 magnitude earthquake struck, and crippled the port.
 The access road to the docks buckled, and slabs of concrete rose six feet above grade.
 Derrick cranes were thrown into the harbour; the shipping container unloading cranes were left leaning with their bases submerged.
 The seawall on some slips crumbled, and quayside areas slumped sideways into the harbor, carrying shipping containers into the water.
 The main pier on the northern end of the port was completely destroyed, with the cranes in the water, and the terminal collapsed.
 The south pier was severely damaged.

 On the 19 January 2010 HNLMS Pelikaan (A804), a Royal Netherlands Navy logistic support vessel was the first ship to enter the crippled harbor.
 After an extensive hydrographical survey of the harbor, a route was cleared using the ship's crane and HNLMS Pelikaan could finally dock and unload its cargo and marines.
 On January 21 it was announced by the Dutch Ministry of Defense that HNLMS Pelikaan had finished unloading its cargo and would depart for Guantanamo Bay Naval Base to pick up the 20 men of Mobile Dive and Salvage Unit 2 (MDSU 2).

 U.S. Defense Secretary Robert Gates announced on 20 January 2010 the dispatch of a port clearance ship with cranes to help the port become operational again.